-This paper shows practical ways to efficiently and thoroughly analyze the step-by-step procedures that are used to control non-routine operating modes, as well as those for batch and between batch operations.
-This paper builds upon the methods and rules provided in papers beginning in 1993 and brings them up-to-date.
-Experienced PHA leaders should be able to use the rules and approaches provided in this paper to improve their PHAs.
-And others will be able to use the results of this paper to estimate the number of accident scenarios they may be missing and to estimate the time it would take to complete an efficient and thorough PHA of the non-routine modes of operation.
+This paper explains the business case for doing PHAs of procedure steps for non-routine modes of operation, while also describing the growing regulatory pressure from US OSHA and others.
+The paper recaps the practical ways to efficiently and thoroughly analyze the step-by-step procedures that are used to control non-routine operating modes, as well as those for batch and between batch operations.
+This paper builds upon the methods and rules provided in papers beginning in 1993 and builds upon the CCPS textbook just cited.
+The reader will be able to use the results of this paper to estimate the number of accident scenarios they may be missing and to estimate the time it would take to complete an efficient and thorough PHA of the non-routine modes of operation.
+The reader will also be able to alert their management to the growing regulatory impetus for such analyses.

-1. Introduction
+Introduction

 During the period 1970 to 1989, 60% to 75% of major accidents in continuous processes occurred during non-routine modes of operation (principally startup and online maintenance modes).
-This trend has continued unabated for most the process industry to the present day.
-A compilation of 47 major process safety accidents in the past 23 years is given in Appendix A; of these, 66% occurred during non-routine operations.
+This trend has continued unabated for most of the process industry to the present day.
+A compilation of 47 major process safety accidents from 1987 to 2010 was provided in an earlier paper on this topic (Bridges, et al) 2; of these, 69% occurred during non-routine operations.
 In addition, a poll of over 50 clients indicates that 70% of their moderate and major accidents occurred during non-routine modes of operation.
 This data is particularly disturbing when factoring in the time at risk, since most continuous processes are typically shut down 5% or less per year.
-Therefore, for many continuous processes the workers and other stakeholders are 30 to 50 times more likely to have a major accident during the time frame of startup, shutdown, or on-line maintenance modes of operation.
-One reason for processes being at higher risk during these operating modes is many of the safeguards (independent protection layers) are bypassed or may not be fully capable.
-A hazard evaluation is necessary to help a company identify the layers of protection necessary to lower the risk to acceptable levels.
-To fulfill this need, a company operating a continuous process should Fully evaluate the hazards during All modes of operation.
-Unfortunately, in the first four decades of hazard evaluation use (beginning after the Flixborough disaster in the UK in 1974 - another accident that occurred during startup in a temporary configuration), many companies have done a poor job of identifying and evaluating accident scenarios during startup, shutdown, and online maintenance modes of operation, while usually doing a good job of evaluating hazards of normal modes (continuous or normal batch modes) of operation.
+Therefore, for many continuous processes the workers and other stakeholders are 30 to 50 times more likely to have a major accident during the time frame of startup, shutdown, or online maintenance modes of operation.